Ayurvedic Dry Brushing

 – Brushing on wet skin

-– Using an old brush without cleaning it
+– Using an old or unwashed brush

 When to Skip Dry Brushing